TianqGuo/MachineLearningNotes/stanford-cs336/assignment2-systems/cs336_systems/profiling_benchmarking/QUICK_START.md

 uv run python -m cs336_systems.profiling_benchmarking.benchmark_direct \
     --model-sizes small medium large \
     --warmup-steps 5 \
-    --measure-steps 10 \
+    --measure-steps 10
-    --output results_main.csv
 ```

 This will give you results for part (b) of the assignment.
+Results will be saved to `results/profiling_benchmarking_direct.csv` by default.

 ### 2. Compare Warmup Settings (Part c)